-A Report to Congress, co-authored by NPS and Reclamation, will then be transmitted to the Department of the Interior for forwarding to Congress (anticipated in the summer 2008).
+A Report to Congress, coauthored by NPS and Reclamation, will then be forwarded through the Department of the Interior for submittal to the appropriate congressional committee(s).

-Congress will then decide what action to take, if any; implementation of Alternative 2 would require enactment of legislation and appropriation of funding.
+Congress will then decide what action to take, if any.
+Implementation of the Proposed Action would require enactment of legislation, as well as appropriation of funding.